mmuratarat/mmuratarat.github.io/_posts/2019-09-01-regularized-linear-models.md

 \text{minimize}\,\,\,\,\, \left(y - \mathbf{X} \theta\right)^{T} \left( y - \mathbf{X} \theta\right) \,\,\,\,\, \text{s.t.} \sum_{j=1}^{n} |\theta_{j}| \leq t \,\,\,\,\,\text{for some value of t}.
 $$

 there exists a one-to-one correspondence between $t$ and $\lambda$.
+To solve the constrained optimization, Lagrange multipliers can be employed.
 Therefore, this is equivalent to loss function :

 $$
 \begin{split}